-Our next suggestion lay in taking advantage of their under-utilization of the superannuation system to that point.
+Our next suggestion lay in taking advantage of their under-utilisation of the superannuation system to that point.

-After six years (using last year’s carry forward super cap plus five years to retirement), they will have just under $100,000 in tax savings.
+After six years (using last year’s carry-forward super cap plus five years to retirement), they will have just under $100,000 in tax savings.

 In addition, the business profits would also enable Ben and Sarah to pay off the debt associated with the business purchase.